Skip to content

 Behavior with View Transitions

 On navigation to another page using Astro’s <ViewTransition /> component, loading and execution of scripts is handled differently.
-Do to the soft load approach, view transitions do not do a full page load, but they change the current page to resemble the new one.
+Due to the soft load approach, view transitions do not do a full page load, but they change the current page to resemble the new one.

 Astro might execute all scripts that it finds on the target page.
 But there are exemptions given by these two rules: